NHSDigital/prescriptions-for-patients/README.md

 #### `/specification`:

-Create an OpenAPI Specification to document your API.
+The specification has been written to provide a clear representation of our API.
+Both what it expects and what it will return to the client.
+It conforms to the OpenAPI specification v3.0.x found [here](https://swagger.io/specification/)

 For more information about developing specifications see the [API Producer Zone confluence](https://nhsd-confluence.digital.nhs.uk/display/APM/Documenting+your+API).

+##### Usage
+To view the specification in a user-friendly format, you will need VSCode with the OpenAPI extension (42Crunch.vscode-openapi) installed.
+Open the `prescriptions-for-patients.yaml` file and use the `F1 > OpenAPI: show preview using ReDoc` command.

+##### Build
+From the project root, run `make publish`

+This will output the resolved specification in json format to the /build directory.

+This is used when uploading to Apigee, which requires the spec as a single file.

 #### `/tests`: